Red Lentil Curry

 This Red Lentil Curry is SO delicious and can be made in just 30 minutes.
 This is a Thai-inspired curry is healthy, vegan and gluten-free.
 Enjoy it on its own or serve it up with some rice!

 Have you ever tried Lentil Dal before?
 It’s a traditional Indian curry dish that’s made with red lentils and an assortment of spices.

-Red lentils are one of my favourite types of lentils to cook with for their light flavour, and they’re unique texture compared to other lentils.
+Red lentils are one of my favourite types of lentils to cook with for their light flavour, and they’re a unique texture compared to other lentils.
 While other lentils tend to hold their shape more and have more of an al dente bite to them, red lentils when cooked up have a soft and creamy texture when cooked down.
 They’re really the perfect lentil to use for a delicious curry!